bcgov/bc-econ-status-indices/README.md

 The codes for economic indices and visualization of data are in `R` subfolder.

-Generated graphs and data aggregates can be stored in `output-data` subfolder.

 Insights developed from analyses of data tables and references are provided in rmd format in  `docs` subfolder.